AdaCore/gnatstudio/docs/users_guide/debugging.rst

 The :menuselection:`Debug` entry in the menu bar provides operations acting at a global level.
 Key shortcuts are available for the most common operations and are displayed in the menus.
-Here's a detailed list of the items in the menu bar:
+Here is a detailed list of the items in the menu bar:

 .. index:: menu; debug --> run